 Introduction to free, online photo editing software for improving photos and adding effects.

-SOCIAL MEDIA TOOLS AND BEST PRACTICES
+SOCIAL MEDIA TOOLS FOR TEACHING AND LEARNING

 Social Media options have evolved rapidly, which opens new and exciting possibilities for teaching, learning, and professional development.
 In this course, we will explore a variety of Social Media tools, share examples of social media use in the classroom, provide tips for selecting tools, and discuss best practices around using Social Media.
 Exploration and discovery is a big part of this course.
 All new, intermediate, and experienced Social Media users are encouraged to join, bringing any questions, ideas, examples, and experiences to share.